paleohayduke/TrafficSimProject/README.md

 9/30/2018 Stop signs are working.
 Time for stop lights.

+Cars now keep distance between each other.

+A* now takes into account traffic levels at time of route generation!

 9/29/2019 Consolidated intersections into one node.
 Next task is making stoplights *Nope... that broke a lot of intersections. set it back to old technique.